lauragarrison87/learn-altair/README.md

 The local data inputs for these charts can be found in [`./basic_charts/data`](./basic_charts/data/).

+Install necessary packages to use Vega-Altair by running `pip install -r requirements.txt` from the root directory of this repository.

 Run these files from inside the [`./basic_charts`](./basic_charts/) directory so that the local data source is findable.
 For example:

     python3 ./bar.py